wangguan0402/test/README.md

-You can assume that the user is acting in good faith: your goal is to prevent users from adding bad usernames/passwords, not to guard against motivated attackers who want to sneak a strange entry into your password database.
+You can assume that the user is acting in good faith: your goal is to prevent users from adding bad usernames/passwords, not to guard against motivated attackers who want to sneak a [strange entry](http://en.wikipedia.org/wiki/Code_injection) into your password database. (which means you do not need to check things beyond above rules)

 ## Grading

 We will check the pa2 directory for your new secure photo album website.
 Based on PA1, your website should contain at least the following users with their albums.

-* Username: sportslover, Password: paulpass93 ¬ "I love football" (public), "I love sports" (public)
+* Username: sportslover, Password: paulpass93 - "I love football" (public), "I love sports" (public)
-* Username: traveler, Password: rebeccapass15 ¬ "Around The World"(public)
+* Username: traveler, Password: rebeccapass15 - "Around The World"(public)
-* Username: spacejunkie, Password: bob1pass ¬ "Cool Space Shots" (private, also accessible to traveler)
+* Username: spacejunkie, Password: bob1pass - "Cool Space Shots" (private, also accessible to traveler)

 Your website may contain other users and albums, but please ensure that the above users and albums exist.
-Do not touch the files in pa2 sub¬directory after the deadline.
+Do not touch the files in pa2 sub-directory after the deadline.

 As mentioned before, **Remember to commit your code into GitHub and the server, please do not modify your code after the due date - either on the repo or the